The Importance of Contextual Design in Reducing Project Costs and Increasing Customer Satisfaction

-- Not looking to the facilitator or observer for guidance.
+- Encouraging the user not to look to the facilitator or observer for guidance.

-- Keeping the user talking through their actions.
+- Keeping the user talking through his or her actions.

-- If the user stops talking through their actions, and just does them (which will happen frequently, because the user is not accustomed to talking out loud while they are performing their tasks).
-The facilitator should ask clarifying questions about what just happened, and reiterate how helpful it is to us if the user talks through their actions and explains why they are doing that.
+- If the user stops talking through his or her actions and just does them (which will happen frequently, because the user is not accustomed to talking out loud while performing routine tasks), the facilitator should ask clarifying questions about what just happened and reiterate how helpful it is to us if the user talks through his or her actions and explains why he or she is doing that.

-For example, the user may have flashed their lights, but the facilitator did not see why.
-The observer could have noticed that a car on the other side of the road did not have their lights on, and our user was trying to inform the other driver of the problem.
+For example, the user may flash his or her lights, but the facilitator may not know why.
+The observer could have noticed that a car on the other side of the road did not have its lights on, and our user was trying to inform the other driver of the problem.

-Wrap up - Clarify the high-level actions observed and ask follow-up questions
+3. Wrap up.
+Clarify the high-level actions observed and ask follow-up questions

 - Most important!
-Thank the user for their time, and reiterate how helpful the information that we gathered will be to our project
+Thank the user for his or her time and reiterate how helpful the information that we gathered will be to our project.

-- Repeat to the user the high-level steps that were observed while user worked through their tasks.
+- Repeat to the user the high-level steps that were observed while user worked through the tasks.
 This step can also be performed during the interview when the user changes between high-level tasks.

 - If the user referenced any unique artifacts (documents, notes, etc.), ask if the team can get a copy of them for reference.

-- Ask the observer if they have any questions about what they observed the user doing.
+- Ask the observer if he or she has any questions about what he or she observed the user doing.